Iota Persei

 This is a late F- or early G-type main-sequence star with a stellar classification of around G0V.
 It is about 3–4 billion years old and is spinning slowly with a projected rotational velocity of 4 km/s.
-The star has 1.1 times the mass of the Sun and 1.4 times the Sun's radius.
-It is radiating more than double the luminosity of the Sun from its photosphere at an effective temperature of 5,921 K.
+The star has 1.1 times the mass of the Sun and 1.383 times the Sun's radius.
+It is radiating 2.02 times the luminosity of the Sun from its photosphere at an effective temperature of 5,849 K.

 There is a 12.4-magnitude line-of-sight companion star that is not believed to be gravitationally associated with Iota Persei.
 This object is located at an angular separation of 154.4 arcsecond from the primary along a position angle of 125°, as of 2014.

 Naming

 In Chinese, 大陵 (Dà Líng), meaning Mausoleum, refers to an asterism consisting of ι Persei, 9 Persei, τ Persei, κ Persei, β Persei, ρ Persei, 16 Persei and 12 Persei.
 Consequently, the Chinese name for ι Persei itself is 大陵三 (Dà Líng sān, the Third Star of Mausoleum).